 Commission Factory handles Australia, with one cut on full-price items and a smaller share on sale stock.

-FlexOffers falls behind at the low end.
+FlexOffers falls behind at the low end unfortunately.

-Awin manages the UK side, but you’ll need approval before seeing their numbers.
+And as for Awin, it manages the UK side, but you’ll need approval before seeing their numbers.

 Tracking & Attribution Rules